-SRMGI seeks to build capacity of understanding cooperation and practical action on SRM research governance, in order to ensure that SRM research is conducted in a manner that is responsible, transparent and environmentally sound.
+SRMGI seeks to build capacity in understanding cooperation and practical action on Solar Radiation Management (SRM) research governance, in order to ensure that SRM research is conducted in a manner that is responsible, transparent and environmentally sound.

 SRMGI engages with a variety of organizations concerned with natural and social science, governance and legal issues, as well as environmental and development NGOs, the private sector, and civil society organizations from across the globe.

 The diversity of participating organizations is intended to include a wide range of viewpoints on geoengineering, recognizing that any governance arrangements for SRM research must enjoy broad legitimacy and support.

 The convening partners are responsible for ensuring smooth functioning of the initiative.
 They invite participants to SRMGI conferences and share responsibility for writing up the output of the meetings and any recommendations, to reflect the balance of discussions.

 The Royal Society is a Fellowship of the world's most eminent scientists and is the oldest scientific academy in continuous existence.
 We aim to expand the frontiers of knowledge by championing the development and use of science, mathematics, engineering and medicine for the benefit of humanity and the good of the planet.

 The World Academy of Sciences (TWAS) is an autonomous international organization, founded in 1983 in Trieste, Italy, by a distinguished group of scientists from the South under the leadership of the late Nobel laureate Abdus Salam of Pakistan.
 It was officially launched by the Secretary-General of the United Nations in 1985.